Save Yourself From “Yourself”: Stop Spam From Your Own Address

 Why do Spammers send you Spam that appears to be from you?

 Sending email to you that appears to be from you is an increasingly popular Spamming trick.
 As spam filters get more and more complicated, people have taken to adding their own email addresses and/or the their domain names to their spam filtering allow lists.
-The intention is to ensure that no email from other people in their domain (or that they send to themselves) is ever caught in the spam filter by mistake — because no one in their domain is sending spam, right?
+The intention is to ensure that no email from other people in their organization (or that they send to themselves) is ever caught in the spam filter by mistake — because no one in their domain is sending spam, right?

 The problem is that as soon as you add your own email address or domain name to your spam filtering allow list, all email from these addresses will sail through your spam filters (as requested).
-This includes all Spam email where the sender address is forged to be from you.
+This includes all Spam email where the sender address is forged to appear to be from you.
 It is not really from you, but the only thing that the Spam filter’s allow lists care about is whether the From address is on your allow list or not.

 Of course, most people do not want to take their domain or address off of their allow list for the very reason they put it there in the first place … they don’t want to risk having their internal email caught in the filters.
-So, what can they do that will meet this need and still allow the forged messages to be filtered?
+So, what can they do that will meet this requirement and still allow the forged messages to be filtered?

 So, what do we recommend?